 Figure 6.
 Predicting relative fitness.
 Filled circles show experimentally estimated fitness of lacI- mutants relative to their lacI+ev ancestors for the eight different E. coli strains (strain identifiers on x-axes) .
 Open circles show relative fitness calculated from relative growth predicted by our approach.
 Relative fitness calculated with eq.
 4. Errors bars show 95% confidence intervals.

+Application: estimating the fitness cost of expressing the lac operon

-Fitness cost of expression.
-To estimate the relative fitness cost of expressing the lac operon, one would grow isogenic strains with different expression levels in a mixed culture.
-However, manipulation of the expression level is done either by changing the genotype or by inducing expression with Isopropyl-β-D-thiogalactoside (IPTG), a molecular analog of allolactose.
+We now turn our attention to an application of our computational approach.
+Specifically, we were interested in estimating the relative fitness cost of expressing the lac operon in different strains of E. coli that previously evolved various metabolic adaptation (15).
+Experimental estimation of relative fitness requires growing isogenic strains with different expression levels in a mixed culture.
+Manipulation of the expression level is done either by changing the genotype or by inducing expression with IPTG (Isopropyl-β-D-thiogalactoside), a molecular analog of allolactose.
 However, changing the genotype can have pleiotropic effects on fitness, and strains growing in a mixed culture cannot experience different IPTG concentrations due to their shared environment.

-To resolve this and allow estimation of the fitness cost of lac expression, growth curves were measured in mono-culture with and without IPTG, and these growth curves were used to predict growth in a mixed culture and estimate the fitness cost (1-W) of growth with IPTG relative to growth without IPTG.
-Applied to multiple IPTG concentrations and multiple lacI+ev strains, and combined with lac expression measurements, this process provided cost-expression curves for the lac operon (Figure 7).
+To resolve this problem and estimate the fitness cost of expressing the lac operon, growth curves were measured in mono-culture with and without IPTG (experiments were similar to the lacI experiments used for validation).
+These growth curves were used to predict growth in a mixed culture and estimate the fitness cost of growth with IPTG relative to growth without IPTG.
+Applied to multiple IPTG concentrations and multiple strains, and combined with lac expression measurements, this process provided cost-expression curves for the lac operon (Figure 7).